Imbolg Invocations, or: Groundhog Day Is Not As Weird As You Think

 by Paige Curtin

-Well okay, yes it is.
+Well okay, Groundhog Day actually is pretty weird.
 But it turns out, so are a lot of the holidays we observe at the beginning of February!

-The name Imbolg (or Imbolc) comes from a Gaelic word meaning “in the womb” or “in the belly”, so that should tell you everything you need to know about what we’re celebrating on this holiday!
+The name Imbolg (or Imbolc) comes from a Gaelic word meaning “in the womb” or “in the belly”, so that should tell you absolutely everything you need to know about what we’re celebrating, right?

-A lot of the other holidays widely recognized on February 2nd are Christianized versions of this same ancient event, just dressed up in Jesus: The Feast of Lights, Candlemas, St. Brigid’s Feast (taken from the Irish pagan festival of the Goddess Brigid).
-If you aren’t a deity worshipper, or European, or Wiccan (we’re not Wiccan either), the earthly reasons for honoring the beginning of February are easy enough to craft into your very own holiday.
-Or not!
-Because the best part of being a witch is celebrating whenever you damn well please.
+A lot of the other holidays widely recognized on February 2nd are Christianized versions of this same ancient event, just dressed up in Jesus: The Feast of Lights, Candlemas, St. Brigid’s Feast (because they turned the Goddess into a Saint and thought we wouldn't notice).
+If you aren’t a deity worshipper, or European, or Wiccan (it's cool, we’re not Wiccan either), the earthly reasons for honoring the beginning of February are easy enough to craft into your very own holiday.

 But here in the so-called United States, February 2nd and its virile vibe is all about a psychic groundhog from Pennsylvania.

-Groundhog day began with German settlers in Pennsylvania, who couldn’t locate their usual badger or hedgehog to predict the coming spring weather and substituted an enterprising groundhog instead.
+Groundhog day began with German settlers in Pennsylvania, who couldn’t locate their usual badger or hedgehog to predict the coming spring weather, so naturally they substituted an enterprising groundhog instead.
 See, in all of those February 2nd holidays up there, the divinatory traditions were focused on determining whether the winter was almost over, or if it would be extended into the typical spring planting season.
 For many places, this meant simply observing the weather itself on February 2nd and using context clues to decide if things were warming up or keeping cold.
 Imagine that!
-In Ireland, a mythical old woman gathering firewood (or not) was the indicator.
+But in Ireland for example, a mythical old woman gathering firewood (or not) was the Springdicator.
 In France and England a bear could prophesize the end of winter.
-So you see, it really isn’t that weird that we all crowd around a woodchuck den at the crack of dawn on February 2nd.
-It’s tradition.
+So you see, it really isn’t that unprecedented that we all crowd around a woodchuck den at the crack of dawn on February 2nd.
+It’s tradition

-There’s potential in this prognostication, sort of: shadows are longer in winter because of the position of the sun, and groundhogs are partially hibernating, burrowing critters, so a groundhog spotted at a certain time of day mid-way between the Solstice and Equinox without a shadow could very well mean that the stars are aligning for a shift in the season.
+There actually is some logic in this prognostication, sort of: shadows are longer in winter because of the position of the sun, and groundhogs are partially hibernating, burrowing critters.
+So a groundhog spotted at a certain time of day mid-way between the Solstice and Equinox without a shadow could very well mean that the stars are aligning for a shift in the season!

 “The Vice President of the Inner Circle prepares two scrolls in advance of the actual ceremony, one proclaiming six more weeks of winter and one proclaiming an early spring.
 At daybreak on February 2, Punxsutawney Phil awakens from his burrow on Gobbler's Knob, is helped to the top of the stump by his handlers, and purportedly explains to the President of the Inner Circle, in a language known as ‘Groundhogese’, whether he has seen his shadow.
 The President of the Inner Circle, the only person able to understand Groundhogese through his possession of an ancient acacia wood cane, then interprets Phil's message, and directs the Vice President to read the proper scroll to the crowd gathered on Gobbler's Knob and the masses of "phaithphil phollowers" tuned in to live broadcasts around the world.”